silverstripe/silverstripe-comments/docs/en/Configuration.md

     gravatar_rating: 'r'
 ```

-Vald values for rating are as follows:
+Valid values for rating are as follows:

 * g: suitable for display on all websites with any audience type.
 * pg: may contain rude gestures, provocatively dressed individuals, the lesser